Legoless/DesignKit/README.md

 - Inner glow
 - Outer glow

-### Icons
+### Vectors

 DesignKit provides many vector icons out of the box, used for social icons and most common tasks.
+The vectorized icons can have blending options added as well.

 # Technique